-The Isabelle/Circus environment allows the representation of processes in a syntax which is close to the textbook presentations of Circus (see Fig. 2).
-Similar to other specification constructs in Isabelle/HOL, this syntax is "parsed away", i. e. compiled into an internal representation of the denotational semantics of Circus, which is a formalization in form of a shallow embedding of the (essentially untyped) paper-and-pencil definitions by Oliveira et al. [12], based on UTP.
+The Isabelle/Circus environment allows a syntax of processes which is close to the textbook presentations of Circus (see Fig. 2).
+Similar to other specification constructs in Isabelle/HOL, this syntax is "parsed away", i.e. compiled into an internal representation of the denotational semantics of Circus, which is a formalization in form of a shallow embedding of the (essentially untyped) paper-and-pencil definitions by Oliveira et al. [13], based on UTP.
 Circus actions are defined as CSP healthy reactive processes.